-5.2.2 Support for Embedded MTAs
+5.2.2 Support for Embedded and Standalone MTAs

-The PacketCable MIB modules include features for E-MTAs.
-Since the E-MTAs are not required to support any DOCSIS related functions, they MUST NOT share any MIB objects in common with DOCSIS.
+The PacketCable MIB modules include features for both Embedded and Standalone MTAs.
+Since the MTAs (Embedded or Standalone) are not required to support any DOCSIS related functions, they MUST NOT share any MIB objects in common with DOCSIS.
 The PacketCable MIB modules are, however, designed to provide management support for voice related functions.
-DOCSIS Cable Modems with E-MTAs must adhere to the DOCSIS or eDOCSIS specifications related to the MIBs.
+DOCSIS Cable Modems with Embedded MTAs must adhere to the DOCSIS or eDOCSIS specifications related to the MIBs.
 The CM part of the-E-MTA MUST support eDOCSIS requirements defined in [7].

-Figure 3 describes the possible MIB module implementation for an E-MTA:
+Figure 3 describes the possible MIB module implementation for an MTA (Embedded or Standalone):